Correction of articles and certificates of a not-for-profit corporation

-The NFP Act does not permit that these documents to be corrected.
+The NFP Act does not allow the following documents to be corrected.

 If the information provided on the directors of your corporation or its registered office address is not accurate, your corporation must correct the information as quickly as possible by submitting a new Form 4003: Change of Registered Office or Form 4006: Changes Regarding Directors.

-If the information provided in the annual return contains an error, it is recommended that an amended Form 4022: Annual Return be submitted with "Amended" indicated on the form.
+If the information provided in the annual return contains an error, use Form 4022: Annual Return and submit it with "Amended" indicated on the form.

 Can Corporations Canada request that my corporation’s articles or certificate be corrected?

 Corporations Canada may find an error in your corporation’s articles or certificates.
 In such cases, Corporations Canada will contact your corporation and indicate the steps to be taken and the documents to be provided to correct the error.